Images with Captions on Hover

 Contact me

-Currently, my lab is accepting PhD student applications through the Evolutionary Biology program in the ASU School of Life Sciences (SOLS).
-I also accept applications for MS in Biology students.
+Our lab currently is accepting PhD student applications through the Evolutionary Biology program in the ASU School of Life Sciences (SOLS).
+We also accept applications for MS in Biology students.
 Note that the ASU deadline is 1 December annually for applying to these programs.
 There is also the "4+1" route of an accelerated MS degree if you are a current ASU undergraduate student (details of the latter program here).
 I'd also encourage you to check out the full listing of SOLS graduate programs here.

 I tend not to accept PhD students who haven’t first earned their MS degree, but I will consider exceptional cases.
-If you are interested in forgoing an MS and working toward your PhD, I will prefer seeing some evidence of your ability to see something through from start to finish, preferably in the form of one or more peer-reviewed publications.
+If you are interested in forgoing an MS and working toward your PhD, I will want to see evidence of you have previously planned and completed a big project, preferably that resulted in one or more peer-reviewed publications.

-If you’re still interested in working with us after reading this far, please send me an email (nathan [dot] upham [at] asu [dot] edu).
+If you’re still interested in working with us after reading all this, please send me an email!.